StrickTechnologies/Strick.Temporal/README.md

     TerminationReason (6)  old:[] new:[Left for another job]
 ```

-# `RowChange` object
+# `RowChange` class
-Used to represent changes in one or more columns between two related rows in your DataTable.
+Represents changes between two related rows in your DataTable.
+The `ColumnChanges` property contains the changes to the individual columns.

-# `ColChange` object
+# `ColChange` class
-Used to represent a change in a column between two related rows in your DataTable.
+Represents a change in a column between two related rows in your DataTable.

 **New:** For Version 1.1.1, the `ColChange` class has a new `Caption` property.
 The Caption property is automatically set by the `TemporalComparer` to the Caption property for the DataColumn.

+# `TemporalComparerColumnList` class
+Represents a collection of `DataColumn` objects.
+Implements the `ICollection<DataColumn>` interface, so the usual collection manipulation methods and properties can be used.

 # Other